5 Ways to Lead a Remote Sales Team During a Pandemic

 Your strongest customers today are likely to be your stronger customers tomorrow.
 Align your account management or customer success teams to place most of their effort into making sure these companies are navigating the crisis positively.
 Placing your bets on existing customers and strengthening the relationship with them should be the top priority of your sales team.

-Despite the current climate, there may be opportunities for your remote inside sales teams to expand the services in these accounts.
+Despite the current climate, there may be opportunities for your remote sales team to expand the services in these accounts.
 Do anything to encourage this to happen smoothly; reduce roadblocks around contract terms, pricing, and technical limitations.

 2. Change the industries you are targeting

-Many of the sectors you were targeting before the pandemic may have been ideal, but given the market conditions, adjustments need to be made.
+Many of the sectors your remote sales team was targeting before the pandemic may have been ideal, but given the market conditions, adjustments need to be made.

 Hotels, events, real estate, hospitality, and finance are all examples of sectors which are going through difficult times right now.